 Happy Black Friday!
-After stuffing ourselves on the most thankful of holidays, many will trek out today to find that sought after deal of the century with nearly every other Indy area resident.
-This typically leads to an area shopping mall where bumper to bumper traffic greets the bargain hunters jockeying for that perfect parking spot.
-For those interested in history, this may be looked at with scorn, as a reminder of our once thriving and former favorite local downtown and neighborhood stores.
-That said, the suburban shopping mall is quickly approaching the age of sixty.
+After stuffing ourselves on the most thankful of holidays, many will trek out today to find that sought-after deal of the century with nearly every other Indy area resident.
+This typically leads to an area mall where bumper to bumper traffic greets the bargain hunters jockeying for that perfect parking spot.
+The suburban shopping mall is quickly approaching the age of sixty, and it’s only natural that on the most special of shopping days we remember some of Indy’s once-thriving and former favorite local downtown and neighborhood stores.
 Today, let’s look at two developments that started the big box bonanza in Indianapolis: Eastgate and Glendale Shopping Centers.

 The first large-scale suburban shopping center in Indianapolis opened at the intersection of East Washington Street and Shadeland Avenue.
 The Eastgate Center, as it originally was known, provided one-stop shopping to the thriving east side of the city.
 The center featured Wasson’s and J.C.
 Penny’s along with a Standard Grocery location.
 Bargain hunters browsed two bargain options at G. C. Murphy’s and Woolworth’s.
 Other stores in the original line-up included a Sears Catalog store, Harry Levinson, and Kinney Shoes.
 Hungry shoppers sandwiched into Sam’s Subway.
 The center was a wonder for shoppers of the time, but the luster wore off as more competition entered the marketplace.
 Washington Square opened several miles east in 1974, taking Penny’s, Sears and other smaller tenants with it.
 By this time, the local Wasson’s chain was gobbled up by an out-of-state retailer, with all locations closed by 1980.
 Simon Properties converted the center to a lower-end outlet mall in 1982.
 The property changed hands several times in the 2000’s and closed in 2014.
 The structure still stands and is now primarily a data housing center.
 Recently, the vast parking lots have sprouted solar panels.